 Weight management programs, which may involve nutrition education in combination with regular physical exercise, are one technique that people who are overweight or have obesity can use to help them work toward reaching a healthy body weight.

-Prescription weight loss medications can also be part of a person’s weight management plan, but these drugs come with a considerable risk of side effects.
+Prescription weight loss medications can also be part of a person’s weight management plan, but these drugs come with a

 In a 2016 article in the American Journal of Medicine, a team of doctors from Harvard Medical School in Boston, MA, reviewed the FDA-approved anti-obesity drugs available in the United States.
 Among the side effects were dizziness, nausea, constipation, insomnia, dry mouth, and vomiting.